THIEPVAL MEMORIAL

 The hope of your colleagues, who are now becoming rather aged, is that your still comparatively young legs will continue to represent a British participation in the running of the centre by our French friends who did so much in the creation of your Thiepval Visitor Centre.

-Sir Frank Sanderson OBE
+Sir Frank Sanderson Bt OBE

-Sir Frank Sanderson, Obituary
+Sir Frank Sanderson Bt, Obituary

 The Daily Telegraph, 21 November 2023